mikefeneley/stig-apache/README.md

+Update 11/13/2016:

+STIG-Apache was originally intended to be a vulnerability checker that checked apache configuration against the recommendations of the STIG guides provided by the DISA.
+The STIG-Apache used Python implementations of each individual STIG guide to check against the STIG requirements.

+According to the NISA, the best way to implement a SCAP, (Security Content Automation Protocol), like STIG-Apache is to use OVAL, (Open Vulnerability and Assessment Language) repository to check the vulnerabilities provided by an XCCDF, (Extensible Configuration Checklist Description Format) and report the misconfigurations back the user.

+Because the approach used to start this project is outdated and the correct approach is already impelemented here: https://github.com/OpenSCAP, I am no longer going to continue regular work on this project.
+I may continue to write new methods in my free time in order to learn about STIG requirements, but it is no longer a personal priority.

+If you are interested in working on this project with me, I may be interested if you can provide a good reason to do.
+If so, please contact me here: mfeneley@vt.edu.

+Prev

+#################################################################

 The idea behind this project is to create a tool which checks if a server with Apache v 2.2 is configured to meet the requirements of the DISA STIG guide for Apache.